Small Amigurumi Mermaid Doll Free Pattern

 We are really excited to introduce you to Ayla, our small crochet mermaid in this free pattern!

 We had always wanted to make a mini crochet mermaid to go with our Kozu Palm Pals mini crochet dolls series because, well, who doesn’t love an amigurumi mermaid?
-Then, we heard of a design contest on Instagram and thought it was the perfect time to work on the design!
+Then, we heard of a design contest on Instagram and thought it was the perfect time to work on a small crochet mermaid to add to the series!
 And we are so glad we did because we are absolutely in love with our little crochet mermaid doll!

 Her pretty flower and unique fin make her the perfect last-minute crochet gift or even a birthday party favour for your next mermaid-themed party!
-You can even attach a keychain ring to her — wouldn’t this crochet mermaid make for an adorable bag accessory or backpack charm??
+You can even attach a keychain ring to her — wouldn’t a small crochet mermaid make for an adorable bag accessory or backpack charm??

 We hope you love crocheting this mermaid over and over again like we do!